 Ex Sotheby’s, New York, 17 May 2002, Lot 164

 Ex collection Edward Albee, Montauk, New York

 In terms of provenance, this figure was acquired in Brussels between 1968 and 1971 by Egon Guenther (1921-2015), a famous South African collector.
-This Hemba figure was subsequently acquired at a Sotheby's New York sale on May 17, 2002 (Lot 164) by the American playwright Edward Albee (1928-2016), who kept it until the end of his life in his Tribeca loft in New York.
+This Hemba figure was subsequently sold by Sotheby's New York (May 17, 2002, lot 164) to American playwright Edward Albee (1928-2016), who kept it until the end of his life in his Tribeca loft in New York.
 The latter, author of "Who's Afraid of Virginia Woolfe?" was an important patron and collector of art all his life.

 This Hemba male figure depicts a dignified ancestor figure.
 It has a perfect balance and conveys an intense sense of interiority and sacredness.